zhqu1148980644/leetcode/leetcode/leetcode_238.md

 ---
-title: Product of Array Except Self
+title: 238.
+Product of Array Except Self
 date: 2021-01-04
 ---
+# 238. Product of Array Except Self

-##### Given an array nums of n integers where n > 1,  return an array output such that output[i] is equal to the product of all the elements of nums except nums[i].
+Given an array nums of n integers where n > 1,  return an array output such that output[i] is equal to the product of all the elements of nums except nums[i].

 ```
 Example: